luka-bacic/cv-builder/README.md

 # CV Builder

-Simple Vue app for generating a CV.
+Simple Vue app for generating a CV with a layout [like this](https://github.com/luka-bacic/cv-builder/blob/master/src/assets/misc/example-cv.pdf).

 ## How to use